sakai135/wsl-vpnkit/README.md

 # wsl-vpnkit

-Uses VPNKit to provide network connectivity to the WSL2 VM through the host's VPN.
+Uses [VPNKit](https://github.com/moby/vpnkit) to provide network connectivity to the WSL2 VM.
+This requires no settings changes or admin privileges on the Windows host.

+For a detailed look at how this works, see [this explanation of how VPNKit works](https://github.com/moby/vpnkit/blob/master/docs/ethernet.md#plumbing-inside-docker-for-windows). `vpnkit-tap-vsockd` acts as the network device inside the WSL VM, and `vpnkit` handles the requests on the Windows host.
+This uses `socat` and `npiperelay` to take advantage of the WSL inter-process integration instead of setting up a new Hyper-V socket integration service.

 ## Setup